 We know that taking the leap into a master’s degree and choosing a career in education are big decisions.
 To help you in the decision-making process, we’ve answered the three most frequently asked questions that we hear from prospective students.

 - Will I be making a salary?
 Yes.
-You are paid for work you do to support students during your residency year in the program while you earn a subsidized master’s degree.
+You are paid for the work you do to support students during your residency year in the program while you earn a subsidized master’s degree.
 You can count on $15,000 to $26,500 in wages to help with your educational and living expenses.
 This stipend or salary is determined by our district or charter partners.
-You can see the current wages and benefits offered to resident interns on the individual full-time Teacher Residency location pages.
+You can see the current wages and benefits offered to residents on the individual Teacher Residency location pages.

 - What kind of support will I have from NYU since I’m not on campus?
 We have several supports in place to make you successful.
 A local residency director is paired with each school partner and is the liaison between your school, NYU, and you.
 You also have a student services advisor readily available by phone and email.
 This person provides ongoing support and administrative advising throughout the program.
-We deploy the latest technology that connects practice, mentoring, and coursework all using cutting-edge virtual tools.
+We deploy cutting-edge virtual tools to connect practice, mentoring, and course work.